5 Personal Skills Introverts Have Mastered That You Need To Be Successful

 There is a wealth of valuable information all around you if you just take the time to notice it.

 Careful observation can tell you if your sales presentation is boring, if someone at the end of the table is eager to speak up, or if there are informal work teams forming around you.

-When you enter into any new environment, spend a few minutes just observing.
+When entering any new environment, spend a few minutes observing.

 5. Polish your personal skills while leveraging social media.

 Walking into a room full of strangers is sometimes painful for introverts.